 With the turn of the millennium, animation is acknowledged as a genre in itself, with the Oscars creating a completely separate category to confer recognition in the field.
 For the first time ever, the award was presented to a movie, The Shrek in 2002.
 The decade also saw the introduction of motion capture technology and its extensive use in the 2004 movie, The Polar Express.

 Animation is a constantly evolving field.
 The surge in technology in the present decade has led to a surge in animated productions too.
 Most of the movies and shows today would have never materialized if it was not for animation.
 It took more than a 100 years for us to watch our favorite cartoons and futuristic flicks today.
-When you sign up for one of the Comcast Internet Plans offered here, you will be able to watch all kinds of awesome entertainment online.
+When you sign up for one if the High Speed Internet Plans offered here, you will be able to watch all kinds of awesome entertainment online.